FVTC Librarians choose resources based on knowledge, experience and research. We strive to provide equitable, accessible, and useful resources.

 Expertise: If we don't know how to find or do something, we can find someone who knows.
 Our Librarians have a variety of skills and areas of expertise.

-Convenience: You can come to the Library for drop-in assistance; contact us by email or by phone.
+Convenience: You can come to the Library for in-person assistance, or contact us by email, chat, or phone.
 Library staff can meet with faculty, staff, or students by appointment.
 In-class instruction is available in addition to the Topic and Program guides available online.

 Resources: You can use our databases to pre-select peer-reviewed scholarly resources.
 This raises the level of authority and reliability of your results.
 Otherwise, you can use our Evaluation and Internet Searching guides to improve your understanding of what kind of information is worth your time.